Nice to meet you.

 Fun fact!
 Different sensors like red, green, and blue light emitting diodes ( RGB LED), depth, Electroencephalography sensor (EEG), thermal, and wearable inertial sensors are deployed as hardware to sense and extract face data.
 It can work on both static or dynamic images and videos.

-Once your system scans a face, it compares it with underlying recognition data.
+Once your system finds a match, it categorizes the face within the image or video.
 This can be done in many ways, but the most recent method is converting analog facial data into digital signals.
 The computer accepts these digital signals and matches them to stored templates.
 This process is also known as template matching.

 Once a match is found, the system triggers an alert of “identification successful”.